2023 Universal Studios Hollywood Planning Guide

 Beyond that, Universal Studios Hollywood has changed a lot in the last 5 years–and for the better.
 The biggest recent addition is the aforementioned Secret Life of Pets: Off the Leash.
 Prior to that, The Wizarding World of Harry Potter was added to the upper lot.
 On the lower lot, there’s the newly-redone Jurassic World area, which includes Raptor Encounter, DinoPlay, Isla Nu-bar, and Jurassic World — The Ride.

 Huge areas of USH already have been dramatically transformed from how they were about a decade ago when we first bought our Universal Studios Hollywood Annual Passes.
-The future beyond Super Nintendo World is also bright, with a new roller coaster that starts in the upper lot and descends to the lower lot likely on the horizon, plus replacement stage shows and other entertainment.
+The future is also bright, with replacement stage shows and other entertainment, and rumors that USH is trying to figure out some way to expand Super Nintendo World.

 In the lead-up to the 2028 Los Angeles Summer Olympics, there are other long-term plans to add more rides to this hybrid of a theme park and working film studio.
 That ‘hybrid’ nature of the park is critical to Universal Studios Hollywood’s success, and what makes it distinct from both other theme parks in Southern California and other studio tours at Warner Brothers, Paramount, and Sony.